awslabs/service-workbench-on-aws/docs/docs/deployment/configuration/auth/configuring_auth0.md

 ## Create Application

 Log into your account at [auth0.com](http://auth0.com/) and navigate to the 'Applications’ page.
-If one does not already exist for Galileo’s use, create an Auth0 application by clicking the Create Application button:
+If one does not already exist for Service Workbench’s use, create an Auth0 application by clicking the Create Application button:
 <img src={useBaseUrl('img/deployment/configuration/auth/auth0/0001.png')} />

 Select Single Page Web Applications as the type, then click Create.
 <img src={useBaseUrl('img/deployment/configuration/auth/auth0/0002.png')} />

 ## Configure SAML2

 Go to the Addons tab and enable SAML2 Web App.
 <img src={useBaseUrl('img/deployment/configuration/auth/auth0/0003.png')} />

-In the Application Callback URL field, paste the following, replacing `STAGE_NAME` and `SOLUTION_NAME` with the values from the Galileo settings file, and replace `REGION` with the appropriate region:
+In the Application Callback URL field, paste the following, replacing `STAGE_NAME` and `SOLUTION_NAME` with the values from the Service Workbench settings file, and replace `REGION` with the appropriate region:

 ```
 https://`STAGE_NAME-SOLUTION_NAME`.auth.REGION.amazoncognito.com/saml2/idpresponse